lawrie/ulx3s_retro/README.md

 But starting from 2015, open source tool chains have been available to synthesize the HDL and produce FPGA bitstreams.

+The main open source tools for FPGAs are [Yosys](https://github.com/YosysHQ/yosys) for synthesis, [nextpnr](https://github.com/YosysHQ/nextpnr) for place-and-route and [GHDL](https://github.com/ghdl/ghdl) and its [Yosys plugin](https://github.com/ghdl/ghdl-yosys-plugin) to support VHDL.

+The main synthesis tools for Verilog are [iVerilog](https://github.com/steveicarus/iverilog) and [Verilator](https://github.com/verilator/verilator).

+Each chip supported by the open source tool chain has its own reverse engineering project that includes chip-specific tools.
+For the ECP5 board, this is [Project Trellis](https://github.com/YosysHQ/prjtrellis).

+There are nightly builds of all these tools at the [Open Tool Forge](https://github.com/open-tool-forge/fpga-toolchain) project.

+For The Ulx3s board, the main tool for uploading bitstreams is [fujprog](https://github.com/kost/fujprog).

 ## The Mist and Mister projects

 The [Mist](https://github.com/mist-devel/mist-board/wiki) and [Mister](https://github.com/MiSTer-devel/Main_MiSTer/wiki) projects have recreated the most old computers.
 The Mister project is under active development and currently has recreations of more than 40 old computers, nearly 20 games consoles, 80 or more arcade machines and a few other machines.